sherryrich/heard-it/README.md

 * I want to be able to Remove / delete post(s) / article(s) permanently

 ## Agile Development Process
+* The MoSCoW method was adopted to approach to prioritizing which project requirements for must have, should have, could have and will not have.
 * I used GitHub for Automated Kanban Project Management.
 [Click Here](https://github.com/sherryrich/heard-it/blob/main/docs/project_user_stories.PNG)
 * I used GitHub project board to generate user story templates.
 * I used project templates to speed up the process.